 Can This Recipe Be Doubled?

-This baked apples recipe is a small batch recipe made with 2 apples.
+This recipe is made with 2 apples.
 It can easily be doubled or tripled.

 See recipe box below for ingredient amounts and full recipe instructions.